-Aetna Insurance was started in 1853 and has grown over the years.1 It is now a part of CVS Health Corporation and provides health insurance to nearly 40 million people.1,2 Aetna plans cover medical, dental, behavioral health, and pharmacy care.2
+Aetna Insurance was started in 1853 and has grown over many years.1 It is now a part of CVS Health Corporation and provides health insurance to nearly 40 million people.1,2 Aetna plans cover medical, dental, and behavioral health and pharmacy care.2

 Aetna Insurance Coverage Levels and Coverage Plans

 Aetna medical health insurance plans differ between states and are divided into 2 types and 3 tiers.3,4 Health maintenance organization (HMO) plans offer lower premiums and deductibles with set copays, but you need to see doctors who are in-network and obtain referrals from your primary care doctor to see specialists.3 Preferred provider organization (PPO) plans have higher premiums and lower copays and coinsurance and offer specialist and out-of-network visits without obtaining a referral.3 The PPO tiers include:4